Iaryan-21/GAN/README.md

 - The Summer to Winter Yosemite dataset consists of images of Yosemite National Park captured in summer and winter.
 This dataset is used for image-to-image translation tasks, where the goal is to transform a summer scene into a winter scene and vice versa.

+**Celeb A dataset**:
+- The CelebA dataset contains over 200,000 celebrity images with 40 attribute annotations per image, spanning various poses and backgrounds.
+It is widely used for tasks like facial attribute recognition, face generation, and identity-based applications.

 ### CYCLE GAN